walter5138/hue_ble_python/README.md

 - have different color loops
 - change transition time
 - alarm funktion: ping or blink
-- set the bulb name
+- set the bulb name (stored in the Bulb)

-It demonstrates what the characteristics do.
-Aware of that you can use them in your own projects.

 This project is in daily development.
-Therefore it is not granted to work for everybody.
+Therefore it is not granted to work any time.

 If you are just interested in what the characteristics do watch the class HueLamp in the file hue_class.py.